 Values for the farm financial measures should be calculated for several years to observe trends and to avoid making judgments based on an unusual year.
 Typical historical values for most of these measures can be found in the tables at the end of this publication.
 They are based on data obtained from the Iowa Farm Business Association (IFBA).
 Values will vary according to the major enterprises carried out, farm size, location, and the type of land tenure.
-Other comparable data can be found in the annual annual Iowa Farm Costs and Returns (FM 1789).
+Other comparable data can be found in the annual Iowa Farm Costs and Returns (AgDM File C1-10).

 The amount of working capital needed depends on the size of the operation.
-Records show that working capital measured at the beginning of the year is typically equal to about one-fourth to one-third of the farm’s annual gross revenue.
-For dairy farms, working capital can be as low as 25 percent of gross revenue, but cash grain farms may need as much as 50 percent.
+Records show that working capital measured at the beginning of the year is typically equal to about 40 to 70 percent of the farm’s annual gross revenue.
+For dairy farms, working capital can be as low as 30percent of gross revenue, but cash grain farms may need as much as 50 percent.

 Total debt-to-asset ratios tend to be higher for larger farms and for farms that specialize in livestock feeding.
-Ratios of 20 to 30 percent are common among Iowa farms, although many operate with little or no debt.
+Ratios of 10to 30 percent are common among Iowa farms, although many operate with little or no debt.
 A high debt load does not make farms less efficient, but principal and interest payments eat into cash flow.
 High efficiency farms are able to service a higher debt load safely.

 Net farm income, or what is left after subtracting interest, is highly variable from year to year, and is closely tied to the size and efficiency of the operation.
 It also depends on the amount of debt the farm is carrying.
-The rate of return on farm assets is quite variable, too, but average longterm rates of 6 to 8 percent have been common in Iowa.
-High profit farms may average more than 12 percent, however, while low profit farms often realize a return of only 2 percent or less.
+The rate of return on farm assets is quite variable, too, but average long-term rates of 6 to 10percent have been common in Iowa.
+High-profit farms may average more than 12 percent, however, while low profit farms often realize a return of only 2 percent or less.